Explore your confidence and creativity

 Meet the founders of Bold Moves

 I'm passionate about supporting the mental health and wellbeing of entrepreneurs.
-I founded Calmer to help women and men create a fulfilling, healthy and balanced lifestyle around their startup ventures.
+I founded Calmer to help women and men build a fulfilling, healthy and balanced lifestyle around their business ventures.
 I've grown my company from running local classes to producing international projects, involving creative direction, developing partnerships, fundraising and managing large teams of people.
 My experiences have led me to write my first book,

 This Is Calmer, to help entrepreneurs find a Calmer approach to managing their wellbeing while running a business.
 I'm here to give you the support and guidance you need - you're not alone on this exciting journey.